Posted By: Kaplan Schweser

 The topics of the CFA exams are:

 The Level I exam is offered in June and December.
 Levels II and III are offered in June.
 The format of the first two levels is multiple-choice.
 Level III has a written portion called constructed response and a multiple-choice portion.
-CFA exam fees range from $620 to $1,610, depending on your CFA exam level and whether you register early, during the standard registration period, or late.
-The pass rates for the CFA exams (as of December 2017) are as follows:
+CFA exam fees range from $700 to $1,450, depending on your exam level and whether you register early, during the standard registration period, or late.
+The pass rates for the exams (as of December 2019) are as follows:

 By contrast, the topics of the CAIA exams are:

 Both levels of the CAIA exam are given in March and September.
 Level I is multiple-choice.
 Level II has a multiple-choice portion and a constructed response portion.
+There is a one-time enrollment fee of $400.
 The fee for each level ranges from $1,150 to $1,250 based on the exam registration period.
-If you want to retake the exam, the fee is $450.The pass rates are 60% for Level I and 57% for Level II.
+If you want to retake the exam, the fee is $450.The September 2019 pass rates are 52% for Level I and 64% for Level II.